cassidoxa/RandoRank/README.md

 You can install RandoRank as a python package with pip by running `pip install randorank`.
-The first thing you'll want to do is determine a period length(e.g. four weeks.)
-To use this library to rank randomizer players, you can simply instantiate a `MultiPeriod` class, set the system variables with the `add_constants()` method, add races with the `add_race()` method, then export a dictionary of players with their ranking with the `rank()` method.
+The first thing you'll want to do is determine a period length(e.g. four weeks) and a set of constants to use for your game/category.

-When a period has concluded, you can feed this dict into a new MultiPeriod instance with the `add_players()` method.
+To use this library to rank randomizer players, you can instantiate a `MultiPeriod` class, set the system variables with the `add_constants()` method, add races with the `add_race()` method, then export a dictionary of players with their ranking with the `rank()` method.
+When a period has concluded, you can feed this dict into a new MultiPeriod instance with the `add_players()` method and continue ranking.

 ## Setting Constants and Multiplayer Glicko Implementation